 - Sign in to Microsoft Intune admin center

-- Go to Apps > All Apps > click on + Add button to Add the application.
+- Go to Apps > All Apps > click on Add.

 - Ignore App version: Select Ignore app version to Yes or No based on below criteria: